 Roncero has achieved his purpose.
-He is currently the advocate of a culinary research workshop unique in the world, executive chef and director of the Casino de Madrid and the gastro-bars Estado Puro.
-Additionally, he is the gastronomic consultant of Hong Kong's View 62 by Paco Roncero restaurant, a spectacular rotating platform located in one of the most iconic skyscrapers of the Asian city.
-As if that were not enough, he recently launched his most ambitious project: Sublimotion at the Hard Rock Hotel on the glamorous island of Ibiza, Spain.
-Considered the most expensive restaurant in the world, Sublimotion is the realization of one of Roncero`s fondest wishes, a place where cuisine, art, and technological innovation came together for a complete, emotional and novel experience.
+He is the advocate of a culinary research workshop unique in the world, executive chef and director of the Casino de Madrid and the gastropub Estado Puro.
+Additionally, he is the gastronomic consultant of Hong Kong’s View 62 by Paco Roncero restaurant, a spectacular rotating platform located in one of the most iconic skyscrapers of the Asian city.
+As if that were not enough, he also launched his ambitious project: Sublimotion at the Hard Rock Hotel on the island of Ibiza, Spain.
+Sublimotion is the realization of one of Roncero’s fondest wishes, a place where cuisine, art, and technological innovation came together for a complete, emotional and novel experience.

-Hailed as one of the greatest representatives of the current Spanish culinary scene, Paco Roncero has received three Suns from the Repsol Guide and two Michelin stars, and was awarded the 2005 Chef L'Avenir from the International Academy of Gastronomy, and Spain´s 2006 National Gastronomy Award.
+Hailed as one of the greatest representatives of the current Spanish culinary scene, Paco Roncero has received three Suns from the Repsol Guide, two Michelin stars, Chef L’Avenir from the International Academy of Gastronomy, and Spain’s National Gastronomy Award.

 His professional accomplishments are complemented by his human qualities.
 According to his colleagues and employees, Roncero is a loving, caring and generous person; someone who knows how to delegate and loves his job.
 In short, he is the boss everyone would like to work for.
 “I don’t consider myself an important person.
 I’m just someone pursuing my dreams and involving those around me to achieve our goals,” says the famous chef.